Patient-reported outcomes in ZUMA-7, a phase 3 study of axicabtagene ciloleucel in second-line large B-cell lymphoma

 Related articles

-- Quality-Adjusted Time Without Symptoms or Toxicity: Analysis of Axicabtagene Ciloleucel Versus Standard of Care in Patients with Relapsed/Refractory Large B-Cell Lymphoma: Q-TWiST analysis of axi-cel versus standard of care.
+- Quality-Adjusted Time without Symptoms or Toxicity: Analysis of Axicabtagene Ciloleucel versus Standard of Care in Patients with Relapsed/Refractory Large B Cell Lymphoma.

 - Authors: Kersten MJ, Qiao Y, Shah R, Solem C, Snider JT, To C, Cheng P, Spooner C, Perales MA